-Brooklyn Navy Yard 13-Acre Parcel Operable Unit No. 1 Brooklyn, Kings County, New York Site No. 224019A January, 2009
+Brooklyn Navy Yard 13-Acre Parcel Site Operable Unit No. 1 Brooklyn, Kings County, New York Site No. 224019A March, 2009

-SECTION 1: SUMMARY AND PURPOSE OF THE PROPOSED PLAN
+SECTION 1: SUMMARY OF THE RECORD OF DECISION

-The New York State Department of Environmental Conservation (the Department), in consultation with the New York State Department of Health (NYSDOH), is proposing a remedy for the Brooklyn Navy Yard 13-Acre Parcel Operable Unit No. 1.
-The presence of hazardous waste has created significant threats to human health and/or the environment that are addressed by this proposed remedy.
+The New York State Department of Environmental Conservation (the Department), in consultation with the New York State Department of Health (NYSDOH), has selected this remedy for the Brooklyn Navy Yard 13- Acre Parcel Operable Unit No. 1.
+The presence of hazardous waste has created significant threats to human health and/or the environment that are addressed by this remedy.
 As more fully described in Sections 3 and 5 of this document, a transformer fire, waste handling practices and general filling of the area has resulted in the disposal of hazardous wastes, including polychlorinated biphenyls (PCB), metals and semi-volatile organic compounds (SVOC).
 These wastes have contaminated the soils at the site, and have resulted in: